ByzantineProcess/quartermaster/README.md

-# quartermaster
+# Quartermaster
 High Seas helper desktop client

+## what do i want this to do
+- draw pretty waka charts
+- pomodoro clock
+-